If you find this content useful, please consider helping me keep the site ad free by making a contribution.

 - 1 cup citric acid

-- 1/2 cup of your favorite oil (we use Burt’s Bees belly oil—you can use any oil you feel comfortable putting in your kid’s bath)
+- 2 T-1/2 cup of your favorite oil (we use Burt’s Bees belly oil—you can use any oil you feel comfortable putting in your kid’s bath and add quantity based on preference.
+We also use melted coconut oil from time to time.
+We have a septic system and try using as little oil as possible in our bath bombs.)

 - Optional: bath confetti, sprinkles, liquid soap color, essential oils, TOYS (I use small animal figurines).